Key Takeaways

 Encryption is the backbone of keyboard privacy, but not all encryption is created equal.
 Let's dig into how the best AI keyboards protect your sensitive typing.

-End-to-end encryption (E2EE) is the gold standard.
+End-to-end encryption (E2EE) has evolved from a premium feature to an industry standard in 2026.
 With E2EE, your text is encrypted before it leaves your device and can only be decrypted by your intended recipient.
 Not even the keyboard company can read it.
-This approach is becoming more common in professional AI keyboards.
+Modern professional AI keyboards now combine E2EE with advanced features like homomorphic encryption, allowing AI processing without ever decrypting your data.

 "The strength of encryption matters tremendously," says cybersecurity analyst Aisha Johnson, who I interviewed about keyboard security.
 "Look for keyboards using AES-256 encryption at minimum, with secure key management practices."